theopn/theopn.github.io/README.md

 # Testing server locally
 hugo server

-# No longer relevant due to the use of GitHub action - building HTML/CSS contents in /public directory
+# Building HTML/CSS contents in /public directory -- no longer relevant due to the use of GitHub action
 hugo -D
 hugo -t terminal # If config.toml does not specify the "theme" variable
 ```